Saddleworth moor - site of Ian Bradly and myra hindley murders

 Adobe Express

-Once the trio arrived at the killer couple’s home, Brady called Hindley’s brother-in-law, 17-year-old David Smith.
-Brady had formed a close friendship with Smith and saw him as a potential apprentice in crime.
-As a result, the meeting with Evans presented a perfect opportunity to involve Smith in the couple’s depravity.
+Once the trio arrived at the couple’s house, Brady called Hindley’s brother-in-law, 17-year-old David Smith.
+Brady had already formed a close friendship with Smith and saw him as a potential apprentice in crime.
+Brady viewed this meeting with Evans as the perfect opportunity to involve Smith in his and Hindley’s depravity.

-A few minutes after he arrived, Smith watched in horror as Brady hacked Evans nearly to death with an axe.
-In response, Evans screamed in agony.
-Brady then used a couch cushion and some electrical wire to suffocate and strangle Evans, according to the BBC.
+A few minutes after he arrived, Smith watched in horror as Brady hacked Evans nearly to death with an axe while the boy screamed in agony.
+Brady then used a couch cushion to suffocate and some electrical wire to strangle Evans.

-Smith later admitted that he and Brady had spoken about committing murders and robberies before.
-However, he claimed “[t]here was no indication whatsoever” that these conversations were anything more than drunken jokes.
-Until that night, Brady was simply a “slightly eccentric friend” to Smith.
+Smith later admitted that he and Brady had spoken about committing murders and robberies.
+However, he claimed that “[t]here was no indication whatsoever” that these conversations were anything more than drunken jokes.
+Until that night, Brady had been nothing more than a “slightly eccentric friend.”

 David Smith Put an End to Myra Hindley and Ian Brady’s Killing Spree

-According to Detective Ian Fairley, police arrived at the crime scene the next morning and found Evans in a plastic bag.
-They also found evidence that would lead them to John Kilbride and Leslie Ann Downey’s remains.
+According to Detective Ian Fairley, when the police arrived at the crime scene the following morning, they found Evans “trussed up in a plastic bag in the bedroom.”
+They also found evidence that would lead them to the bodies of John Kilbride and Lesley Ann Downey.

 The trial of Ian Brady and Myra Hindley began on April 19, 1966.
-The case garnered such widespread attention that officers installed screens in the courtroom to keep citizens from attacking the couple.
+The case garnered such widespread attention that authorities installed special protective screens in the courtroom to keep the public from attacking the killers.

-On May 6, the courts found Brady guilty of killing John Kilbride, Leslie Ann Downey, and Edward Evans.
-They later found Hindley guilty of murdering Downey and Evans.
-She wasn’t entirely off the hook for Kilbride’s murder though.
-Instead of murder, the courts convicted Hindley of harboring Brady after that first killing.
+On May 6, the courts found Brady guilty of the murders of John Kilbride, Lesley Ann Downey, and Edward Evans.
+They also found Hindley guilty of murdering Downey and Evans as well as harboring Brady after the murder of Kilbride.

 The moors murder victims